matthewpennell/eve-traders-handbook/readme.md

 ### Changelog

+* 17 July 2016 - Add doctrine management/cross-referencing
-* 12 June 1016 - Switch to use live site for all images, rather than the now defunct Image Export Collection
+* 12 June 2016 - Switch to use live site for all images, rather than the now defunct Image Export Collection
 * 2 May 2016 - Switch to allow for region-based monitoring rather than specifying individual systems
 * 27 April 2016 - Updated CREST API call due to withdrawal of public endpoint
 * 12 March 2016 - converted all eve-central.com API calls to use CREST